How to Make a 3D Globe from 2D Vector Data

 1. Add the Chopper

-Add a Chopper to the canvas and connect it to the output port of the Counter.
+Add a Chopper to the canvas and connect it to the Counter's output port.
 The Chopper parameters include setting the Mode to By Vertex, Maximum Vertices to 1, and Aggregate Handling to Deaggregate.

 2. Add a Counter and CoordinateExtractor